Catholic Church response to the Medjugorje apparitions: Official position of the Church

-However, Pope Francis also mentioned that The Congregation for the Doctrine of Faith, which reviewed the Ruini report and other material to which it was privy, expressed doubts about both the phenomenon and the Ruini report.
+Pope Francis also mentioned that The Congregation for the Doctrine of Faith, which reviewed the Ruini report and other material to which it was privy, expressed doubts about both the phenomenon and the Ruini report.

 The final decision will be made by the Pope after Polish Archbishop Henryk Hoser has completed his examination of the pastoral situation in Medjugorje.

-Authorization of Pilgrimage Made Official
+In a 19 Sept 2024 report in Crux, senior correspondent Elise Allen wrote details including reference to a new 20 page Vatican document can be followed up in the footnote.

+The online document published on 20 Sept 2024 by the Vatican's Dicastery for the Doctrine of the Faith is now readily available.

+Official authorization of pilgrimage

-According to Massimiliano Menichetti from Vatican News, on May 12, 2019, Pope Francis authorized pilgrimages to Medjugorje considering the "considerable flow of people who go to Medjugorje and the abundant fruits of grace that have sprung from it."
-These pilgrimages can now be officially organized by dioceses and parishes even though the authentication of these visions has not been granted.
+On May 12, 2019, Pope Francis authorized pilgrimages to Medjugorje.
+According to Vatican News, these pilgrimages can "be officially organized by dioceses and parishes," while maintaining the Non constat de supernaturalitate (supernaturality has not yet been determined).
+In a press conference, Alessandro Gisotti, thenad interim director of the Holy See Press Office, said that "Considering the considerable flow of people who go to Medjugorje and the abundant fruits of grace that have sprung from it."
 The first sanctioned pilgrimage then took place for five days from August 2–6, 2019.
-During the pilgrimage, approximately 60,000 young Catholics from 97 different countries took part in the celebration of a youth festival.
-Fourteen archbishops and bishops and about 700 Catholic priests joined the festivities as well.
+During the pilgrimage, approximately 60,000 young Catholics from 97 countries took part in the celebration of the Medjugorje International Youth Festival.
+Fourteen archbishops and bishops and about 700 Catholic priests attended as well.

-Gian Franco Svidercoschi, who co-wrote the book "Gift and Mystery" with Pope John Paul II, and others, suggests that the Church has drawn a distinction between the "apparitions" and Medjugorje as a place of prayer.
+Gian Franco Svidercoschi, who co-wrote the book Gift and Mystery with Pope John Paul II, and others, suggests that the Church has drawn a distinction between the "apparitions" and Medjugorje as a place of prayer.
 The general position seems to be that the spiritual fruits are undeniable.